 How to apply

 We ask that all current students fill out a short “top-up” application to stay with South West Music School each year.
-Similarly, all current students except for those on the Core and Composer programme are expected to audition annually.
+Similarly, all current students except for those on the Core and Composer programmes are expected to audition annually.

 Application Process FAQ

 So long as you are aged 8 – 17 years (this coming academic year) 13-17 years for Composer / Music Producer programme), live in the South West of England and have a passion and talent for music or composition then you are able to apply.
 We work with students up to the age of 20, but cannot accept new applications from those who are 17 and over.
 Please contact the office if you require more information on this.
 We work with students from all walks of life who have a variety of different musical backgrounds.
 Some students follow the traditional route of working through grades whilst some have never sat a grade and are predominantly self-taught.
 Similarly, some students specialise in classical music, some in rock and pop, some in jazz and some in reggae etc– whatever your musical interest, we would love to hear from you.

 No. South West Music School will offer each successful applicant a programme place based on the assessors’ collective verdict of which programme the applicant is best suited for.